Bug #9039

 make: *** [Makefile:91: all] Fehler 2

-Updated by Korneel Dumon about 3 years ago
+Updated by Korneel Dumon over 3 years ago

 I suspect it has something to do with the fact that you are using c++20.
 I'm not really sure how far along we are in the whole "standalone vs std date library" story.
 My colleague who worked on this is on holiday this week, but I will ask him to follow up on this when he is back.

-Updated by Torsten Schulz about 3 years ago
+Updated by Torsten Schulz over 3 years ago

 Ah, sorry.
 I forgot to mention.
 I also thought that could be the reason.
 But I also tried with g++-10 and c++17 - same result.